-The deadline for application and submittal of cost documentation under this category is December 31, 2007.
-This deadline may be extended if redevelopment efforts remain unresolved at that time and if program funds are still available to address costs under this category.
+The deadline for application and submittal of cost documentation under this category was December 31, 2007.
+This deadline may be extended if redevelopment efforts remain unresolved and if program funds are still available to address costs under this category.

 Category 4 - Construction of Carrier Neutral Lateral Telecommunications Conduit - \$50 million